jefftriplett/hubcap/README.md

 Hubcap has also been [ported to Python](https://gist.github.com/jefftriplett/d5b1c10f0fe2a2e2afa2a6658143c896) by @jefftriplett.

 ## Installation

     pip install llm
     llm keys set openai

+    # install our other Python libraries
+    pip install rich typer

 ## Usage

-`php hubcap.php <prompt>`
+`python hubcap.py <prompt>`

 ## Examples

 Fix bugs

-    php hubcap.php "factorial.py is broken. take a look and fix it for me"
+    python hubcap.py "factorial.py is broken. take a look and fix it for me"

 Process files

-    php hubcap.php "use ffmpeg to downscale all the videos in the current dir"
+    python hubcap.py "use ffmpeg to downscale all the videos in the current dir"

 Do all your work for you

     # requires GPT-5

-    php hubcap.php "use the jira cli to fetch all my tasks. work through them in priority order until they're all done."
+    python hubcap.py "use the jira cli to fetch all my tasks. work through them in priority order until they're all done."

 <img width="1301" alt="fixing python script" src="https://github.com/dave1010/hubcap/assets/50682/1e6a535f-a03f-4e2f-9cb1-d23b412efeca">